bhargav-yarlagadda/github-stats-cli/readme.md

 - An active internet connection to interact with the GitHub API.

 ## Commands
 1. user <username>               - Fetch and display GitHub user stats
 2. activity <username>           - Fetch and display recent activity for the GitHub user
-3. read username reponame - Fetch and display readme of the repository
+3. read <username> <reponame>    - Fetch and display readme of the repository
 4. exit                          - Exit the program
-5. list username          - Fetch and display list of all public repository names of a user
+5. list <username>               - Fetch and display list of all public repository names of a user
 6. help                          - Display the list of available commands and their syntax
+7. set <githubtoken>             - Validates and sets PAT or Fine Tuned Token to authenticate user.
+8. unset                         - Clears stored token
+9. fork <username> <reponame>    - Forks repository into authenticated user's github.

 ## Installation

 1. Clone the repository: